Eric Ofori Antwi

 Eric Ofori Antwi (born 30 October 1994) is a Ghanaian professional footballer who plays as a goalkeeper for Legon Cities in the Ghana Premier League.
 In 2013, coach Sellas Tetteh called him up as a number one goalkeeper and to be a member of the Ghana national under-20 football team for the 2013 African Youth Championship and for the 2013 FIFA U-20 World Cup.

 Club career

-Eric Ofori Antwi signed for professional football club Amidaus Professionals on 1 January 2012.
-In January 2015, Eric Ofori Antwi signed for professional football club Asante Kotoko from Amidaus Professionals.
+Antwi signed for Amidaus Professionals on 1 January 2012.
+In January 2015, he signed for Asante Kotoko from Amidaus Professionals.

+On 3 August 2022, Ofori Antwi joined Ghanaian side Hearts of Oak.
+On 1 September 2023, he suffered an injury that would keep him out for the first 12 matches of the season.

 International career

-In 2013, He was appointed as the number one goalkeeper of the Ghana national under-20 football team for the 2013 African Youth Championship and was crowned as the Most Valuable Player (MVP) and for the 2013 FIFA U-20 World Cup.
+In 2013, Ofori Antwi was appointed the number one goalkeeper of the Ghana U20 national team for the 2013 African Youth Championship and was crowned as the Most Valuable Player (MVP) and for the 2013 FIFA U-20 World Cup.